DuranDrop-Dev/Wordle/README.md

 ## Known Issues

-Testing has not been intensive enough to squash out all bugs
+Testing has not been intensive enough to squash out all bugs.
+If found they shall be published here.